swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 ## Acknowledgments

 Geoff Garen identified the core aliasing problem addressed by the aliased span types presented here, and noted the memory safety issues it introduces for Swift.
 Gábor Horváth comprehensively explored what imposing the Law of Exclusivity would mean for the C family of languages, which directly informed this design and the safe interoperability with C that it enables.
 Steve Canon helped design the aliased span types and provided valuable feedback on this proposal.
+Keith Bauer suggested the link between sendability and `FullyInhabited` to address a data-race safety issue in the initial design.